 Fill a highball glass with cracked ice.

-Top with soda water and bitters.
+Top with soda water.

-Using a bar spoon, gently stir for 3-5 seconds.
+Using a bar spoon, stir for 3-5 seconds.

-Garnish with mint, lemon wedge, and strawberry.
+Garnish with lemon slice, strawberry, and mint sprig.